Undergraduate Program Dean & Staff

 Director of the McDonough Undergraduate Career Development Center

 Talia Schatz is an experienced higher education professional with an extensive background in professional development, leadership coaching, student advising, program management, and recruitment.
-She works collaboratively with students to help them define and achieve their professional and leadership goals in strategic and thoughtful ways.
-Before Georgetown, Schatz oversaw the professional development team at Barnard College of Columbia University.
+She works collaboratively with students to help them define and achieve their professional goals.
+Before Georgetown, she oversaw the professional development team at Barnard College of Columbia University.

-At Barnard she advised students on career and pre-professional exploration and skill building, and developed and launched the alumnae and parents mentoring programs, as well as the executive leadership fellowship program.
-Prior to Barnard, Schatz was an assistant manager in the recruitment division in the Office of Career Strategy at Georgetown University Law Center.
-She earned an MSW from New York University and a B.A. from Wellesley.
-Schatz is delighted to be back at Georgetown and enjoys trying new restaurants, hiking, traveling, and volunteering at the Capitol Area Food Bank.
+She earned her MSW from New York University and a B.A. from Wellesley.
+Schatz is delighted to be back at Georgetown where she started her career and enjoys trying new restaurants, traveling, and volunteering at the Capital Area Food Bank.

 Sara Skillman, M.A.